Hornady Superformance 6.5 Creedmoor Review: Hotrod Hunting Rounds

 Cartridge Specs

-The 6.5 Creedmoor was released at SHOT Show 2007 in part due to a gripe session between legendary Service Rifle competitor Dennis DeMille, and Dave Emary, the senior ballistician for Hornady Ammunition at the time.
+The 6.5 Creedmoor was born from a gripe session between legendary Service Rifle competitor Dennis DeMille and Dave Emary, the senior ballistician for Hornady at the time.

 After a frustrating day at the 2005 Service Rifle National Matches, DeMille came to Emary with a wishlist of specs he wanted in a new long-range shooting round.